asdf-format/asdf/docs/asdf/developer_versioning.rst

 AsdfType
 ~~~~~~~~

-In this library, each core schema is handled by a distinct
+In this library, each core tag is handled by a distinct
 ``asdf.types.AsdfType`` subclass.
 The AsdfType subclass is responsible
-for identifying the base name of its schema and the schema version(s)
+for identifying the base name of its tag and the tag version(s)
 that it supports.
 It also provides any custom serialization/deserialization
 behavior that is required -- AsdfType provides a default
 implementation that is only able to get and set attributes on dict-like